arun-dtk/project_todo/README.md

 Run `cd project_todo` to move to project folder in terminal.
 Install all dependencies.
 Set up a Postgres database and keep the connection url in the env file on your project home directory.
+Use REST Client extension in VS code for testing APIs.

 ## Running the project
 Run `go run .` to run the project and access it via browser on localhost:8080